oieduardorabelo/github-api-v3/README.md

 #### Development

-Inside the project folder, run this command:
+Inside the project folder, run these commands:

 ```
+# to install npm dependencies
+npm i

+# to start the dev server
 webpack-dev-server
 ```

-This will open a dev server at `http://localhost:8080`
+The last command will open a dev server at `http://localhost:8080`